soulcodingmatt/equilibrium/README.md

 ## Description

 Equilibrium is a Java annotation processor that helps you maintain consistency between your domain classes and their corresponding Data Transfer Objects (DTOs), Java Records, and other value container classes.
-It automatically generates and updates these classes based on your source classes, preserving type information and reducing boilerplate code.
+It automatically generates and updates these classes based on your source classes.

 ## Features